webmachinelearning/writing-assistance-apis/README.md

 We'll continue to investigate the best solutions here.
 And the specification will at a minimum allow user agents to add prompts and UI, or reject downloads entirely, as they see fit to preserve privacy.

 It's also worth noting that a download cannot be evicted by web developers.
-Thus the availability states can only be toggled in one direction, from `"after-download"` to `"readily"`.
-And it doesn't provide an identifier that is very stable over time, as by browsing other sites, users will gradually toggle more and more of the availability states to `"readily"`.
+Thus the availability states can only be toggled in one direction, from `"downloadable"` to `"downloading"` to `"available"`.
+And it doesn't provide an identifier that is very stable over time, as by browsing other sites, users will gradually toggle more and more of the availability states to `"availale"`.

 ## Stakeholder feedback